 This Guidebook provides information about how healthcare users in Africa can enforce their human right to health by making use of complaint processes, particularly for people who are disproportionately vulnerable to HIV (key populations).
 The Guidebook gives information for healthcare…Read More

 In March 2016, the Botswana Court of Appeal ruled that the government's refusal to register an LGBT organisation unconstitutional.
-This ground-breaking case created important precedent on the right to freedom of association, and the right of LGBT persons to…Read More
+This ground-breaking case created important precedent on the right to freedom of association, and the right of LGBT persons to advocate…Read More